-So we've painstakingly rounded up the best of the bunch, with the top cheap phones on the market all making their way onto the list.
-If you're looking to spend a bit less then these are the phones you should be looking for...
+So we wrote this round-up of the best of the bunch, with all the best cheap phones on the market on the list somewhere, so if you want to get the most affordable smartphone these are the devices you should be looking at.

 Best phones by brand